When is A Christmas Carol on TV? Who is in the cast of the BBC’s Charles Dickens drama?

 Apparently not!

-However opposite to rumours, Hardy will not be set for a cameo within the drama.
+However opposite to rumours, Hardy isn’t set for a cameo within the drama.

-Director Nick Murphy responded to the thought with a tongue-in-cheek tweet, explaining: “Admittedly, I’m not a media insider, I only directed the show but as far as I’m aware, Tom Hardy does NOT appear in A Christmas Carol.”

 In case there was any doubt, Murphy added: “He.
 Is.
 Not.
 In.
 It.”